 Dress for Success

 But if you’re looking for a quick and easy way to instantly shift your mindset in the right direction, ditch the pajama pants and break out the lipstick.
-You’ll suddenly find you feel more professional, more confident, and sexier, too.
-(That last one won’t help your business, but it might just help your love life, and that can’t hurt, can it?)
+You’ll suddenly find you feel more professional, and more confident.

 While I don’t dress ‘smart’ to work from home, I found that when I made the effort to ‘get dressed for work’, it kick-started my day and I felt more productive and in ‘work mode’.